Navigating faster using Full-Text Search feature

 The Full-Text Search feature provided by the Control Panel allows you to search for the necessary string not only among the names of documents, emails, etc. but also within their content.

 ONLYOFFICE uses Elasticsearch, an open-source, broadly-distributable, and ready-scalable search engine.
-Elsaticsearch is built on top of Lucene, a free and open-source search engine software library, and, therefore, it is excellent for fast full-text search.
+Elasticsearch is built on top of Lucene, a free and open-source search engine software library, and, therefore, it is excellent for fast full-text search.
 The documents stored in Elasticsearch are distributed across different containers known as shards, which are duplicated to provide redundant copies of the data in case of hardware failure.

 Using Elasticsearch not only significantly reduces the time spent searching for a particular file or a text line but also enhances the search precision.